MarkusKL/nominal-ssprove/README.md

 # Nominal-SSProve

+NEW: Begin [here](https://github.com/MarkusKL/nominal-ssprove-template) with the template and guide for using Nominal-SSProve.

 Install dependencies by entering the nix development environment with command `nix develop` or using the docker environment as described below.
 It is recommended to use the `coq`, `coq-community` and `math-comp` nix caches to significantly initial build time.